TL;DR

 Choosing an activity

-There is a rich menu of possible activities.
-We have several printed lists in front of us to remind us of the possibilities.
+The club has rich menus of possible activities.
+We place printed versions in front of us to remind us of the possibilities.

-When we want to start a new activity, usually we vote on it: Each participant places three tokens on their preferred activities.
+When we want to start a new activity, usually we vote on it.
+One way to do it is where each participant places three tokens on their preferred activities.
 The activity that got the most tokens is chosen.
-If there are ties, they are resolved in the next step.
+If there are ties, they are resolved through discussion.

-However, in some rounds, the meeting facilitator decides on the next activity based on his or her intuition and feel of the group.
+However, in some rounds, the meeting facilitator may decide on the next activity based on his or her intuition and feel of the group.
 In particular, to either:

 Reflecting and refining the activity